doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

   * The initial cutscene with the biker at the Two Island Game Corner has been removed
   * Three Isle Path is open immediately
   * The Rocket Warehouse requires both passwords to open
+  * A new event was added on Seven Island where you can get a Scanner in the Tanoby Ruins after solving the puzzle in the Tanoby Key.
+The Scanner can be traded to the Scientist in town for a Deep Sea Scale and Deep Sea Tooth.
 * Evolutions that would be impossible have been changed:
   * Regular trade evolutions now evolve at Level 37
   * Held item trade evolutions now evolve by using the item on the pokémon from the bag